Korochii/Korochii/README.md

 ### I'm a Year 2 Computer Science Major from the National University of Singapore, specializing in Information Security

-⚡ I like to do CTFs and Competitive Programming in my free time
+⚡ I like to do CTFs and Competitive Programming in my free time!

 ### Connect with me: